biosails/pheniqs/docs/2.0/manual.md

     }
 }
 ```
 >**Example 2.6** In this `transform` directive the first token spans the entire first input segment.
 The second spans the first 8 cycles of the second segment.
-Since the `segment pattern` directive is omitted each token effectively declares a segment.
+Since the `knit` directive is omitted each token effectively declares a segment.
 {: .example}

 >```json